raidel123/Stackin/README.md

 ## Run Program Only:

-If  virtual environment is set-up and requirements.txt is installed. run the program with the commands below (both do the same):
+If  virtual environment is set-up and requirements.txt is installed.
+Run the program with the either command below (both do the same):

 ```
     $ ./run